 The Platinum Card from American Express: Best for Rideshare Rewards

 You will need to pay a hefty $695 annual fee to get this card.
-But if you subtract, the $200 Uber Cash credit, that brings your true cost down to $495.
+But if you subtract, the $200 Uber Cash credit, that brings your true cost down significantly.
 And this card also comes with a:

 - $200 airline credit